2025 Tour de France Femmes, Stage 1 to Stage 9: Stage 9

 With 8.5 km to the top, Gigante attacked, bringing the rest of main GC contenders with her with the exception of Rooijakkers, who was soon caught by Kerbaol's group, also losing nine minutes as a result.
 Vollering also launched a few moves towards the top of the climb but she was unable to get a gap.
 At the top, van der Breggen still led the race, leading by a minute over the yellow jersey group which was reduced to just Ferrand-Prévot, Gigante, Vollering, Niewiadoma, Włodarczyk, Fisher-Black, and Vollering's teammate, Labous.
 On the technical descent, Niewiadoma pushed the pace, distancing Gigante in the process.
 The group reached the bottom of the descent with a lead of almost a minute on Gigante, with Labous going to the front to increase their advantage over Gigante further.
 On the climb of Col du Corbier, they caught and dropped van der Breggen.
 There were no significant attacks towards the top of the climb as Labous continued to set the pace in the group.

 On an uncategorized climb with 7 km left, Vollering went on another attack but the move only distanced Labous and Włodarczyk.
 A few hundred metres later, Ferrand-Prévot launched her attack, immediately distancing the rest of the group.
 Fisher-Black tried to bridge up to her but she was unable to do so.
 Ferrand-Prévot gradually increased her advantage to the finish, soloing to her second consecutive stage win and confirming her Tour victory.
 Vollering finished second ahead of Niewiadoma, solidifying their places on the final podium after Gigante lost almost four minutes at the end of the day.
 With Gigante's time loss, Włodarczyk and Fisher-Black also moved into the top five overall.
 Labous' ride also moved her up to seventh place on GC.
-Wiebes, Chabbey, and Nienke Vinke finished safely to confirm their victories in the points, mountains, and young rider classifications, respectively. clinched the teams classification while Squiban was awarded the race's most combative rider.
+Wiebes, Chabbey, and Vinke finished safely to confirm their victories in the points, mountains, and young rider classifications, respectively. clinched the teams classification while Squiban was awarded the race's most combative rider.